contentful/forma-36/.changeset/old-flowers-cheat.md

 '@contentful/f36-text-link': minor
 ---

-- Add new premium variant to Note, TextLink, Icon.
+- Add new premium variant to Note, TextLink, Icon
 - Add new Diamond Icon, used as default icon for Note with premium variant